stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ![](./time-newton-sim2.png)

 Sadly, the results are underwhelming - sure, Galileo went a few places down, but Albert Einstein is listed as the most similar.
-So, let's try another approach, by making nationality the subject of the sentence - _""This is a country that has produced many influential historical figures, including {person}"_.
+So, let's try another approach, by making nationality the subject of the sentence - _"This is a country that has produced many influential historical figures, including {person}"_.

 ![](./time-newton-sim3.png)